BrentGrammer/PROGNOTES/ColdFusion/basics.md

 - `!===` - use 3 `=` just like in `===` to check for not equals with type strictly enforced
 - `contains` `does not contain` - includes/!includes equivalent
 - `?:` - null coalescing op. note that we have seen inconsistencies in both Adobe and Lucee engines regarding the implementation of this operator.
 I would avoid using it in Adobe 2018 as it is broken in several cases
 - `user?.getSalary()` - `?` can be used as a safe navigation operator.
-Here if salary doesn't exist on user, no error will be thrown(like the optional chain operator in typescript)
+Here if salary doesn't exist on user, or user does not exist, no error will be thrown(like the optional chain operator in typescript). undefined will be returned instead.
+  - can combine with elvis operator for safe get ops: `result = var?.key?.otherKey ?: "";`
 - `var variableName = [ ...myArray ]` - spread operator works the same as in JS
   - alternatively use append: `var variableName = [].append( myArray )`